BarinthusBio/epitope_aligner/README.md

 # Examples
-Detailed examples are in `examples/` as jupyter notebooks, and can be converted to html with `jupyter nbconvert --to html --output-dir docs/epimap/examples examples/*.ipynb --TagRemovePreprocessor.remove_cell_tags=hidden`.
+Detailed examples are in `examples/` as jupyter notebooks, and can be converted to html with `jupyter nbconvert --to html --output-dir docs/epitope_aligner/examples examples/*.ipynb --TagRemovePreprocessor.remove_cell_tags=hidden`.

 # Docs
 ## Make docs
-`pdoc -d google -o docs/ epimap`.
+`pdoc -d google -o docs/ epitope_aligner`.

 # Dev